Seneca Wallace: Seattle Seahawks

 He was selected in the fourth round of the 2003 NFL draft out of Iowa State University.
 It is widely thought his draft value dropped because of his insistence that he play quarterback for the team, rather than wide receiver.
 Intrigued by his athleticism, the Seattle Seahawks gave him that chance.
-Wallace made his mark in the 2005 NFL Playoffs when he caught an acrobatic 28-yard pass from Matt Hasselbeck in the NFC Championship game against former Seahawks cornerback Ken Lucas of the Carolina Panthers.
+Wallace made his mark in the 2005 NFL playoffs when he caught an acrobatic 28-yard pass from Matt Hasselbeck in the NFC Championship game against former Seahawks cornerback Ken Lucas of the Carolina Panthers.

 In 2006, Wallace started in four games as quarterback after an injury to Hasselbeck's right knee.
 Under his leadership, the team won two games and lost two.
 His passer rating was 76.2 for the 2006 season, passing just under 1,000 yards, throwing 8 touchdowns and 7 interceptions.
+He started at wide receiver in the Wild Card round playoff game on January 6, 2007, catching one pass for six yards on one target in a 21–20 loss to the Dallas Cowboys.

-In 2007, Mike Holmgren began using Wallace as a wide receiver in limited formations.
+In 2007, Mike Holmgren began using Wallace as a wide receiver during the regular season in limited formations.
 By Week 7, Wallace had caught two passes, run two end arounds, and thrown an incomplete pass on an end around option pass.

 In 2008, Wallace started two pre-season games at quarterback and had good statistics against the Minnesota Vikings and Oakland Raiders.
-After injuries to wide receivers that hurt the Seattle Seahawks, Wallace was moved to that position but strained a calf in his first game.
+After injuries to wide receivers that hurt the Seahawks, Wallace was moved to that position but strained a calf in his first game.